 This particular dog-friendly holiday home in Scotland is in a village that is so far from anywhere, the place name is another word for remote in the dictionary (not really).
 Kinlochbervie is at the end of the road but what a beautiful road it is.
 It’s spectacular.
 This house commands a waterside position and has acres of space to call home.
 Your doggy will love this.

 Sleeps: 3 dogs and 2 humans

 Take the whole pack to this luxury holiday property with a view.
 Situated in the gorgeous, wild Cairngorms National Park this is a wonderful choice.
-From the windows, you can see the surrounding hills and valleys stretch out ahead of you.
+From the windows and the hot tub, you can see the surrounding hills and valleys stretch out ahead of you.
 It’s a very enticing prospect for you and your dog.
 In the evening you can enjoy cosying up in front of the ample wood burner and while away your time together in this gorgeous luxury holiday home.